isard-vdi/isard/README.md

 go run guac.go
 ```

-Now you can connect with an example UI (coming soon)
+Now you can connect with [the example Vue app](https://github.com/wwt/guac-vue)

 ## Acknowledgements